CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-05.md

    ![](./media/travelchat.png)

-1. To be able to test your flow, you need compute.
-Select **Start compute session** from the top bar.
+1. To be able to test your flow, you need to compute and select **Start compute session** from the top bar.

    ![](./media/startcompute.png)